-The financial statements show the Income as £564,825 and Expenditure as £498,386.
-The Trustees are very cognizant of the fact that, with growing expenses due to Rent increases, utilities and other costs, the School has had a hard task to remain viable and solvent.
+The financial statements show the Income as £662,952 and Expenditure as £539,651 other costs, the School has had a hard task to remain viable and solvent.
 As part of future financial planning, funding, negotiations with the LA are continuously reviewed as 100% of the income of the School arises from Local Authority Commissions (including Day Student places).